aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/clone/index.md

 --backtrack-window 86400
 ```

-You can find the parameter values for the ==[placeholders]== above in the Outputs section of the CloudFormation stack you deployed when [completing the prerequisites](/modules/prerequisites/#2-creating-a-lab-environment-using-aws-cloudformation).
-If you have opted to create the DB cluster manually, and have specified a different DB cluster identifier, please use that value.

 Next, check the status of the creation of your clone, by using the following command.
 The cloning process can take several minutes to complete.
 See the example output below.

 ```